 Applying for jobs

-Applying for jobs in Australia is very similar to India.
+Applying for latest jobs in Australia is very similar to India.
 Companies usually request a CV (called a résumé in Australia) and covering letter, or they may have their own application form.
 The content and layout of a résumé is similar to a UK CV.

 You could include some comments on how you can add value or contribute to the workplace in Australia.
 Websites like CareerOne and Career Guide Australia also offer guidelines.
 Speculative applications are common in Australia and if you have a particular company in mind that you wish to contact there is nothing stopping you from applying direct.